ArthurLlew/RenderCube/README.md

 After you hit _Enter_, try not to move, because it may lag or crash the game.
 It may take up to 5-10 minutes to render world portion of maximum allowed size (depending on geometry complexity and your computer power).
-Ones it's done, navigate to you game folder (_.../.minecraft_) and you will notice new directory named _rendercube_.
-There you will see file called _rendered_cube.json_ (it is your exported mesh) and some _.png_ files (these are minecraft texture atlases).
+Once it's done, navigate to you game folder (_.../.minecraft_) and you will notice new directory named _rendercube_.
+There you will see files with extension _.json_ (contains geometry) and some _.png_ files (these are minecraft texture atlases).

 After successful export open _Blender_ and activate provided addon.
+You then will see new option in import menu, named _RenderCube (.json)_.
+Click it and navigate to exported _.json_ files.

+**Note:** you can select multiple files at once.

-You then will see new option in import menu, named _RenderedCube (.json)_.
-Click it and navigate to exported _.json_ file.
-After it will load mesh (may take up to 5-10 minutes of loading if it is very big) you will see 3 objects that correspond to block, entity and liquid.
+After it will load meshes (may take up to 5-10 minutes of loading if it is very big) you will see as many new objects as there were files to import.
 They will all have proper materials already setup.

-Note, that most  entities will have different texture atlases in use.
-So, you should figure out (mostly, by names of atlases) which one is which.
+**Note:** most entities will have different texture atlases or even single textures (which are not automatically exported) in use.
+So, you should figure out (mostly, by names of atlases and textures) which one is which.

-There is an option (checked by default) to look for default material names, that are created with this addon.
+**Note:**  there is an option (checked by default) to check if a material, that is about to be created, exists already in a scene (is performed name wise).
 You can turn this off, if you export mesh with different texture atlases into scene with existing materials.

 ### **Important notes:**
 1) Minecraft uses overlapping faces.
 This